TimTheRabbit/TimTheRabbit.github.io/index.md

 How it works
 -----------

-The script is written in C#.
+The scripts are written in C#.

 Here's some example snippets of code.